programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 For this lesson, we use the editor Visual Studio Code (VS Code, for short), which is free and is compatible with Windows, MacOS, and Linux.

 Download the most [recent version of VS Code](https://code.visualstudio.com/download) and install it on your computer.
-Open it and you will see a screen like this:
+Open it and you will encounter a screen like this:

 {% include figure.html filename="en-tr-encoding-texts-tei-1-01.png" alt="Initial window of Visual Studio Code" caption="Figure 1.
 VS Code initial view." %}